 As the fluid in your blood is allowed to leak or seep out of the vessels, it is sequestered in body tissues surrounding blood vessels.
 This is the swelling we observe and is the reason you may notice “pitting edema” when you press on your swollen ankles.
 This pitting resolves as the fluid redistributes.

-The low pressure venous system is unable to effectively oppose this arterial pressure and return blood back to the heart.
+The low-pressure venous system is unable to effectively oppose this arterial pressure and return the blood back to the heart.
 Veins use valves and muscular contractions to pump blood up your legs and back to the heart.

 Why does swelling resolve overnight?

 There two main facts that best explain why swelling during a pregnancy diminishes overnight.
 The first is the physiology behind swelling and the second is the clinical observation:

 - Physiology: The vascular pressure gradients that lead to the extravasation of fluid into the tissues is the physiology.
 This being said, the physiologic solution takes care of itself when you lie down to sleep at night.
 It is simply because your legs and kidneys are at the same level as your heart.
 Fluid in the tissues flows back into your blood vessels.
 Your blood returns with this fluid to your heart and is then sent to your kidneys where the fluid is filtered out of your body all night long.

 - Clinical Observation: So know that the fluid is able to be mobilized back to your heart what is the clinical observation?
 Most new moms or pregnant women know the answer to this.
 Urinating frequently throughout the night.
 The increased perfusion to the kidneys allows the extra fluid to be filtered out, only to start the entire process over the next day when your feet hit the ground in.
 So elevate your legs whenever possible!

 I am hopeful this explanation helps you to understand why swelling increases during the day and resolves at night.
 It is very important to remember that there are times when swelling occurs for other reasons that may be related to pregnancy complications.